emundo/MobileEdge-Server/README.md

 There is quite a few things which need to be done at some point:
 * Thorough code cleanup, extracting some of the stuff in main into
   separate modules.
+* more extensive (unit) testing.
+Currently, mostly integration tests
+  are done.
 * Put some thought into the obvious security implications when storing
   keys using JavaScript and MongoDB.
 Securely erase memory that was used
   for key storage and delete old Axolotl states from the database.